What does KPI mean in business?

-KPIs are quantifiable measurements that help businesses assess how effectively they’re achieving operational and strategic goals.
+In the business world, KPIs are quantifiable measurements that help businesses assess the efficacy of their operations and strategic plans.
 KPIs are specific to departments, companies and industries.
-Each measures a specific element such as sales, the number of hours employees are working, or speed to market.
+Each metric measures a specific component that contributes to the business’ success, such as sales, the number of hours employees are working, or speed to market.

 - Sales: Measuring profit margins, unit sales and the number of new customers can quantify performance.

-- Marketing: Analyzing daily web page views, ad click conversion rates and traffic resulting from media advertisements can indicate if marketing strategies are persuasive.
+- Marketing: Analyzing daily web page views, ad click conversion rates and traffic resulting from media advertisements can indicate whether marketing strategies are persuasive for your target audience.

-- Human resources (HR): Employee satisfaction, retention rates, time to hire and cost per hire are some of the KPIs that illustrate the efficiency of HR processes.
+- Human resources (HR): Employee satisfaction, retention rates, time to hire and cost per hire are some KPIs that illustrate the efficiency of HR processes.

-- Customer support team: Call times, hold times, number of phone calls versus online customer chats are some ways to measure the efficiency of customer support.
+- Customer support: Call times, hold times and the number of phone calls vs. online customer chats are some ways to measure the efficiency of customer support.

 Related: How to Grow Your Business

 In addition to knowing what does KPI stand for, it helps to familiarize yourself with these common types of KPIs: